fundukk/job-application-tracker/README.md

 # Job Application Tracker

 A Python tool that automatically logs job applications into a Google Sheet.
-It scrapes job posting info from LinkedIn (and other websites), cleans it,
+It scrapes job posting info from LinkedIn (and other websites in the nearest future), cleans it,
 and saves everything — company, position, salary, location, remote type, notes —
 into a structured spreadsheet.